Back to overview

 1. Hotel walk-overs in Tbilisi peak season (May, September).
 Uncontracted bookings get re-accommodated.
 Hard to explain to a London or Mumbai operator who promised a specific property.

 2. Border-crossing delays that compress the sightseeing window.
-Programs lose Garni temple or Kazbegi because the coach was 2h late through Red Bridge.
+Programs lose Garni temple or Kazbegi because the coach was 2h late through Sadakhlo.

 3. Currency drift on FIT bookings paid in local currency.
 AMD and GEL can move 8–12% across a 6-month booking window.
 Contracted USD/EUR net rates absorb this.